 Emotional contagion theory, ECT (Hatfield, Cacioppo, & Rapson, 1994), is a way to understand the underlying mechanisms behind the implicit spread of emotions from one individual to another.
-ECT is commonly used as the research base to anticipate burnout in a dyad, team or workgroup.
+ECT has been significantly used as the theoretical basis to anticipate burnout crossover from one partner in a dyad to another in a team or workgroup (individual level).
 The contagion is evident among those highly susceptible to emotional stimuli.
 Thus, while the mechanisms of emotional contagion are likely solely implicit and automatic, the actual, final "contagion" of emotion may depend upon various factors, particularly conscious ones.
 Cropanzano, Johnson, and Lambert (2020) stressed that distinction is needed to distinguish the primitive, implied, implicit emotional contagion means, primarily determined by the unconscious, automatic motor mimicry, from the beyond explicit methods which regulate human interactions.

 Additionally, Bakker and Schaufeli (2000) explain that contagion may also happen through a sensible cognitive development by adjusting to (or out of) other people's emotions.
 This case will occur when a person tries to visualize how they would sense the situation and feel the same feelings.
 They also argue that this is likely more common in human-services professions, generally characterized by at least some empathic concern for others.
 The proposed research framework in this paper examines the individual differences constructs of spiritual and emotional intelligence in affecting emotional labour as the antecedent of burnout and whether the contagion effect is also affected by the individual differences constructs of spiritual and emotional intelligence.
 This research attempt could significantly fill the gaps in the ECT.
-Indeed, the timely management of burnout and superior support from the management team can bring back the business fortune and sail the workforce more smoothly post-COVID19.
+Indeed, the timely management of burnout and superior support from the management team can bring back the business fortune and sail the workforce more smoothly post-COVID19 period.
 The following sections of this paper highlight the possible antecedents of burnout and the research hypothesis and framework for scientific inquiry.